jasonbot/weblog/content/weblog/sftp-is-still-around-and-thats-ok.md

 4. Verify the file
 5. Remove the remote file

-\* Yes, this includes opening socket connection, doing TLS negotiation, and then authenticating, which are 3 additional steps to be berought into consideration
+\* Yes, this includes opening socket connection, doing TLS negotiation, and then authenticating, which are 3 additional steps to be brought into consideration

 In HTTP, it's:
 1. `HTTP GET` the location (steps 1, 2, 3)